 - Place your cod fillets in an ovenproof dish and loosely cover with foil.
 Bake for 15 minutes.

 - While the fish is cooking blend the bread to form breadcrumbs.
-I use a Nutribullet.
-Then add in the olive oil, half the mango, apple cider vinegar and a small pinch of salt and pepper (if using).
+Add in the olive oil, half the mango, apple cider vinegar and a small pinch of salt and pepper (if using).
 Blend again for a few seconds to combine.

 - Once the fish has had 15 minutes, remove from the oven and discard the foil.
 Pat on the mango breadcrumb mixture and bake, uncovered, for a further 15-20 minutes until cooked through.